We asked long-time Sunset Magazine travel editor Peter Fish to visit Winters and tell us what he found there ~ here is his entertaining report.

 After five tastes of five good wines, we walked back out onto Main Street.
 We watched Lyrica-clad cyclists zooming up from the historic bridge that crosses Putah Creek, and saw a lot of people like us wine tasting and window shopping.
 That’s another part of the Winters wine story—the tasting rooms have helped revitalize an unusually handsome downtown.
 Winters’ collection of late 19th and early 20th century buildings are so notable that Main Street has been put on the National Register of Historic Places.
 Still, says Corrine Martinez, for a while “downtown went very down and quiet.”
 The influx of tasting rooms, she says, has brought new vitality.
 “We have this real vibrancy, with multiple restaurants and art galleries.
 Winters is reinventing itself.”

 Then a distraction.
 I was primed to taste more wine.
-But right next door to RootStock is Cloth Carousel, a knitting shop—and my wife is a serious, passionate knitter.
+But right next door is Cloth Carousel, a knitting shop—and my wife is a serious, passionate knitter.
 “I’ll just be a minute,” she said, and I found a seat outside the store, sitting on a bench beside a giant orange ball of yarn displayed on the sidewalk.
 The minute passed, and then a few more.
 My wife reappeared.
 “This is an amazing yarn store,” she said.
 “Really unusual yarns.
 I’m going to be awhile.”

 That was OK with me.
 I liked sitting outside watching the Winters afternoon go by.
 I did learn that if you’re sitting in public next to a giant ball of yarn, people passing by assume that you are somehow responsible for the yarn.